 I’m more tomboy than girlie girl.
 I am first generation Irish American (and proud to be).
 I am a work in progress.

 I value my friendships.
 Each one is special.

 My family is dear to me.
 I live too far away from them, but try not to let that get in the way of getting a visit in.

 I love spending time with friends and family – cooking, gardening, sailing, a glass of wine, sports, games, reading, making things with my hands, playing the guitar, photography, geocaching, and (of late) birdwatching.
 I also enjoy time to myself.

 I have a lovely hubby.
 No kids – not by choice, it just turned out that way.
-My life is very simple, and used to be dominated by work pressure (real or self-imposed).
+My life is very simple, and used to be dominated by work pressures.
 Now that I am retired, I look forward to exploring all the things I have wanted to try, but put off til “later.”